makersmansion/makersmansion/src/biases/self-serving-bias.md

     - money
 ---

 > You won that award due to hard work rather than help or luck.
-Meanwhile, you failed that text because you hadn’t gotten enough sleep.
+Meanwhile, you failed that text because you hadn’t gotten enough sleep

 ---